bjindal4/grunt-treeshake/README.md

 ###Comment reference to definitions

-There may be times when you want to include a definition but it is not referenced in one of supported formats.
-You can include a definition by referencing it in a comment tag like so.
+There may be times when you want to include a definition that is not referenced in one of supported formats.
+You can include a definition using the import declaration in a comment.

 **Note:** *Use ! to inform treeshake to look in the comment*